FatHand/ManeuverQueue/README.md

 - Shows the default list, sorted alphabetically

+**Time Warp**

+- Time warp will slow to 1x when a maneuver node is 15m away.
+Very high speed warps can lag up to a few minutes when slowing

 **Vessel Type Filters**

 - Switching to MNV mode will unset all vessel type filters.
 Returning to MET or A-Z mode will restore filters set in those modes.